 Site 143 has Solar Panels occupying roughly 4 acres of the 12-acre site.
 This site was identified in the previous Housing Element and would be subject to by-right approval for projects with 20 percent of units below-market-rate.
 Site 145 is approximately 1 acre and has a billboard.
 These minor uses are not anticipated to dampen the feasibility of housing development and high-density housing could be developed while retaining the existing uses given the size of the sites and extent of the existing development.
 Both of these sites are publicly-owned, site 143 by the Fire Department and site 145 by the City.
-Both sites can support affordable housing units.
+Sites currently under public ownership are not know to be encumbered by any potential constraints to redevelopment.
+Thus, bBoth sites can support affordable housing units.
 Even though site 145 is larger than 10 acres, given the City's history with developers such as AMCAL, affordable housing is feasible.